 The Prayer of Being The Practice of Centering Prayer

 Brother Albertinus called us to a deeply spiritual response to the risen Christ, one whereby we intentionally identify ourselves as members of his mystical body to the point where we merge ourselves with his continual prayer and action.
-A practice of prayer ideally suited to connect our heart with his is the prayer of centering, is less a prayer of praying than a prayer of being.
+A practice of prayer ideally suited to connect our heart with his is the prayer of centering, is less a prayer of talking with God than a prayer of being in God.

 Two of the most prominent and credible mentors of this form of prayer, are Trappist Father Thomas Keating [RIP 2019] and Franciscan Father Richard Rohr.
 They explain its contemplative dimension and give witness to its value as a prayer uniting our being to the one body of Christ.

 Thomas Keating, O.Cist.